mbrugman67/BusPirate-docs-hugo/content/docs/binmode-reference/protocol-spi-legacy.md

 toc = true
 weight = 400
 +++

-# Legacy Binary Mode for Flashrom and AVRdude

 {{% alert context="danger" %}}
 This documentation is not accurate or complete.
 It is pending updates.